 The following information describes dosages that are commonly used or recommended.
 However, be sure to take the dosage your doctor prescribes for you.
 Your doctor will determine the best dosing schedule to fit your needs.

-The average starting dosage of Trintellix is 10 mg once per day.
+The recommended starting dosage of Trintellix is 10 mg once per day.

 If the 10 mg dose isn’t working to treat your MDD, your doctor may consider increasing your Trintellix dosage to 20 mg per day.

 If you have side effects, however, your doctor may decrease your dose to 5 mg once per day.

 Trintellix is meant to be used as a long-term treatment.
 If you and your doctor determine that Trintellix is safe and effective for you, you’ll likely take it long term.